Pulliam Scholars Program

 Field Trip Instructors

 Your instructors for the Bobcat Ridge portion of your field trip are CSU students that have been selected to be a part of the D.R. and Ginny Pulliam Scholars Program.
 Through this program, selected students take two courses on environmental education and leadership, teach your students at Bobcat Ridge, and mentor high school students through science projects.
 Your instructors have received training on the lesson plan for the field trip and, throughout the year, receive instruction and practice in environmental education best practices, group management, age appropriateness, state standards, lesson planning, and more.
 We ask you to keep in mind that these students are growing as educators.
-Please take the time to fill out the evaluation form that was emailed to you by Larissa Clark.
+Please take the time to fill out the evaluation form that was emailed to you by Ashley Reuter.
 Thank you in advance for supporting this program and these future educators.

 What You Will Do on Your Field Trip